jhpraveen/jhpraveen.github.io/README.md

 This project is created as a college assignment which asks for creating a website for an online exam conducting Company.

-## Company Specification:
+## Company Specification

 At the beginning of each month, the company announces the Examination Schedule of the month.
 This schedule includes date, subject, fee and venue of the examination.
 A student needs to register himself/herself for the examination of his/her choice.

-## Requirement Specification:
+## Requirement Specification

 Create four web pages for the web site of this Online Examination Company.
-The four web pages are the Home Page, the Monthly-Schedule Page, the Syllabus Page and the Registration Page.
+The four web pages are :

 - Home page should include Welcome message, year of establishment of online examination company and brief details of the company.